 If you are a person who thrives on:

 - Relating well to people within a diverse community

-– Leading and growing a team of volunteers
+- Leading and discipling a growing team of assistant Chaplains

 - Facilitating pastoral care for all students and staff